 A high Arctic archipelago situated between Norway and the North Pole, Svalbard is a place of deep fjords, snow-capped mountains, massive sheets of ice, and magnificent polar bears.
 Travel under the midnight sun aboard the National Geographic Explorer and experience nature in its purest form on a voyage that was recently featured in National Geographic Channel's Land of the Ice Bears.

 Depart on an overnight flight to Oslo.
 Upon arrival, check in to the SAS Radisson Blu Airport Hotel.
 On an afternoon tour of this charming city, stroll among the famed Vigeland sculptures—hundreds of life-size human figures set in terraced parklands.
 Visit the Fram Museum, showcasing the polar ship Fram and dedicated to one of the explorers and wooden vessels that navigated the Arctic Sea in the late 1800s and early 1900s.
-This evening is free to explore Oslo on your own.
-Hotel Continental
+This evening, join your fellow travelers for a welcome cocktail reception and dinner.

 This voyage is undertaken in the spirit of discovery, and our travel in the archipelago is exploratory by design.
 In a region ruled not by humans but by polar bears, we let nature guide our course.
 Svalbard lies north of the Arctic Circle, where the summer midnight sun never sets.
 With our fully stabilized ice-class expedition ship, we are able to probe the ice in search of wildlife; our exact day-to-day itinerary remains flexible, depending on local ice and weather conditions.
 Zodiacs and kayaks take us closer to experience the region's geologic features and wildlife and wildflowers that flourish during the summer months.

 With our National Geographic photographer and a seasoned naturalist staff, venture to the foot of stunning tidewater glaciers, kayak among sparkling icebergs, and explore fjords that split the rugged coastlines.
 Hike through miniature gardens blooming on the tundra; and search the edge of the pack ice for polar bears, walruses, seals, reindeer, and arctic foxes.
-Nowhere can the polar bear be seen more reliably in its natural environment than here.
-(B,L,D daily)
+Svalbard is one of the best places on the planet to observe majestic polar bears in their natural environment.

 A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
 See one of the members of our extraordinary team below.